Home Car Shopping Best Honda Pilot Years to Buy Used

 The Honda Pilot is a 3-row SUV that is big on safety, reliability, and style.
 Honda’s largest passenger vehicle is also well regarded in the used car field, which means finding a low-priced version in excellent condition can be a bit of a challenge.
 Sharing its platform with the Honda Accord and the upscale Acura MDX, the Pilot has sound roots.
 A potent V6 engine and fuel economy on par with others in the class are a bonus, but some early models lacked sufficient power for towing and hauling.
 We’ll tell you more.

-Overall, we think the second-generation 2009-2015 models are the best buy here.
+As for looks, space, and cutting-edge technology, the fourth generation is by far the best yet.
+Overall, we think the second-generation 2009-2015 models are the best value here.
 They offer more room than the first-generation models but won’t be as expensive as the third- or fourth-generation Pilot.
-As for looks, space, and cutting-edge technology, the fourth generation is by far the best yet.
 For those on a tight budget, the first-generation Pilot makes a fine choice.
 Just be sure to have a mechanic familiar with Honda cars go over it with a fine-tooth comb, with extra attention paid to the transmission and radiator.

 One advantage of buying a more expensive third-generation or fourth-generation Pilot is the advanced driver-assist systems not offered on earlier models.
-We’d look for an EX or EX-L model and only opt for AWD if you live in places where it snows.
-FWD models get better fuel economy and have fewer moving parts to fix over time.
+We’d look for an EX or EX-L model, the L meaning leather, and only opt for all-wheel drive (AWD) if you live in places where it snows.
+Otherwise, front-wheel-drive (FWD) models get better fuel economy and have fewer moving parts to fix over time.

 As the Pilot holds excellent resale values, you’ll have to use all your bargaining skills to make a good deal, but you’ll have the peace of mind knowing your used car will hold its value well over time.
 That’s a good thing when it comes time to sell.